3dem/relion-documents/source/SPA_tutorial/Refine3D.rst

 Only for higher symmetry refinements, we use 3.7 degrees sampling and perform local searches from 0.9 degrees.
 The only thing we will change here is to set:

-:Use finer angular sampling faster?
-Yes
+:Use finer angular sampling faster?: Yes

      (This will be more aggresive in proceeding with iterations of finer angular sampling faster.
      This will therefore speed up the calculations.